-The estimates and projections for households, tenure, households by size and households by income group for 2014, 2019 and 2021 are based on the most current HISTA data set; population estimates and projections are based on the most recent Claritas projections at the City, County and PMA level.
-A straight-line trend analysis was performed to derive data for the required dates (2014, 2019 and 2021).
-For some areas, the estimate for 2014 may not be consistent with 2000-2010 trends.
-This is partially due to Claritas' use of an average from the 2011-2015 American Community Survey 5-year sample data to derive a 2015 "base year" estimate for some demographic variables.
-The Claritas data have been used for all three required years for consistency.
+The estimates and projections for households, tenure, households by size and households by income group for 2019 and 2021 are based on the most current HISTA data set; population estimates and projections are based on the most recent Nielsen Claritas projections at the City, County and PMA level.
+A straight-line trend analysis was performed to derive data for the required dates (2019 and 2021).
+The Nielsen Claritas projections use an average from the US Census Bureau's 2011-2015 American Community Survey 5-year sample data to derive a 2015 "base year" estimate.

-Sources: (1) 2000 and 2010 US Census.
+- Sources: (1) 2010 US Census.

+- (2) US Census 2016 and 2017 population estimates.

+- (3) American Community Survey.

-- (2) Nielsen Claritas Projections. - (3) HISTA Data, Ribbon Demographics.
+- (4) Nielsen Claritas Projections.

+- (5) HISTA Data, Ribbon Demographics.